Blacc Zacc

 Zachary Chapman (born December 17, 1990), known professionally as Blacc Zacc, is an American rapper from Columbia, South Carolina.
 He rose to prominence with his single "Make a Sale" (featuring Moneybagg Yo).
 He often worked with DaBaby and collaborated with artists like Stunna 4 Vegas, Young Dolph, Foogiano, LightSkinKeisha, and Renni Rucci.

 Early life

 Chapman was born on December 17, 1990, in Columbia, South Carolina.
-He developed a passion for music early and began rapping by age 13.
+From an early age, he developed an interest in music and wrote his first song as a child for his mother.
+His stepfather owned a small recording studio at their apartment, giving him an early opportunity to experiment with recording and songwriting.

 Music career

 Mixtapes and early success (2010s)

 Adopting the stage name Blacc Zacc, he began his music career in the early 2010s, releasing a series of mixtapes that helped him build a local following.
 Blacc Zacc released his debut mixtape, 1st Round Draft Pick, in 2010.
 Over the subsequent years, he consistently released new mixtapes like High-Class Trapper (2017), New Blacc City (2018), and Blacc Frost (2018).
 His breakthrough came with the re-release of Dirty Summer in 2018, which featured collaborations with notable artists like Kampaign, Blacko, and Ross.
 The mixtape’s success led to increased recognition and eventually caught the attention of major record label.